Top things to do in India

 Crammed full of seaside villages and towns, southern India stretches from Portugese-influenced Goa to the spice port of Kochi; from the idyllic beaches of Kovalam to Chennai’s pre-colonial buildings.
 Insight into the splendour of the past can be seen in the palaces and royal gardens of Mysore, the ruins of Hampi and in the Unesco heritage listed temples of Madurai and Mahabalipuram.
 Tropical climes give way to tea plantations and mountain scenery in Munnar, hill country and paddy fields in Coorg and the spice-growing region of Thekkady.
 While in Thekkady, visit the green slopes of the Cardamom Hills or Periyar National Park, famous for its elephants.
 For more wildlife viewing, take to the lesser-visited Nagarhole National Park, its verdant forests home to tigers, elephants, leopards and more.

 For a unique experience, take the British built ‘Toy Train’ to the hill station of Ooty, as rainforest views flit past your window.
 Top it all off by drifting down the backwaters of Kerala – the perfect way to gain an insight into the everyday life of rural India as you pass through sleepy villages and rows of palm trees.

 Still not sure where to start?
-Have a look at our Step into India guide, which takes you through the art, food, history and culture of India.
+Have a look at our guide to India, which takes you through the top sights and things to do.